LoganCarter08/OpenSubaru/README.md

 If you would like to contribute to this repo in any way please reach out to me and let me know.
 I would love to include old and unique models too.
 Looking at you SVX owners.

+## Notes:

+Please refer to the Notes.md files in the folder system.
+This should give some background on what the corresponding OEM part number is, what car the part came from, or any other information that may be important.